eddast/AMDb-theAppMovieDatabase-XF/README.md

 See images describing this functionality below:

 ![alt text](https://image.ibb.co/k9HZLR/Detail_View.jpg)
-(In the second frame, the tagline and runtime have not yet been fetched to demonstrate the view's lazy load.
-Then after a brief period this is fetched and the end results is as shown in the third frame)
+(In the first frame, the tagline and runtime have not yet been fetched to demonstrate the view's lazy load.
+Then after a brief period this is fetched and the end results is as shown in the second frame.
+The third and the fourth frame display possible scrolling of the view and the overview section)

 ### Cross-Platform Compatibility
 All function demonstrated above using iPhone simulator is preserved for both Android and UWP (except that UWP does not support the pull-to-load functionality)